pironc/my_hunter/README.md

 make; ./my_hunter
 ```

-For any informations (hotkeys, how the game works, ...) please use
+For any informations (hotkeys, how the game works, ...) use

 ```
 ./my_hunter -h